SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

  **Example:**

-  If you want to upload the blueprint for a building,you must name the custom property "Building blueprint" and specify the file type of the blueprint file.
+To upload the blueprint for a building, you must name the custom property "Building blueprint" and specify the file type of the blueprint file.
 When you create the asset, you can upload the respective file.
 Once the asset is created, you can view this file for future reference.

 ### Types of Custom properties